 They are what they say on the tin – days where you get out of bed after a sleep-in, hop in the shower (or bath depending on your poison) and straight back into a clean set of your comfiest Pyjamas.
 Lounge, drink hot beverages, watch movies, read trashy novels.
 Sometimes you just have to give in to your body and indulge in a little home-style luxury.

-Hey, most of these apply to any city in the world - what is your favourite trick?
+Hey, actually most of these apply to any city in the world not just being an expat in London.
+What is your favourite trick?